Good to know

 How do Maintenance Loans work?

-Home students can borrow money from the UK government towards their living costs in the form of a means-tested Maintenance Loan.
-The amount your son/daughter is eligible for will depend on their household income, as well as the UK government funding arrangements where they live.
+Home students, and currently EU students, can borrow money from the UK government towards their living costs in the form of a means-tested Maintenance Loan.
+The amount your son or daughter is eligible for will depend on their household income, as well as the UK government funding arrangements where they live.

 These loans are administered through the Student Loans Company, and paid directly into your son or daughter’s bank account in three instalments (one per term) each year.

 Loan repayments begin the April after your son/daughter has left university, and only when they are earning above the repayment threshold.

 The amount they pay back each month is linked to how much they're earning, not how much they owe in total.

 How to apply

 Your son/daughter can apply for a Maintenance Loan at the same time as the Tuition Fee Loan, through his/her local funding authority:

 Applying for the means-tested Maintenance Loan also means they can be considered for our generous Imperial Bursary scheme.

 Students from Wales, Scotland and Northern Ireland may be entitled to maintenance grants or bursaries.
 These do not need to be repaid.

 UK students who face additional costs due to a disability or dependants may be able to apply for additional government funding.